While travelling around the World,

 - Information officer on Oxford Street in London (2013).

-- Israeli mother and daugther at the Tel Aviv Airport (2019).
+- Israeli mother and daughter at the Telaviv

 - French Journalist from Paris